Visit Gurley and read our history

 FREE EVENT

-The admission, music, and general events are free to the public; food and crafts and more will be available for purchase.
+Admission, music, and general events - free to the public; food and crafts available for purchase.

 DIRECTIONS

-The event is at Charles Stone Park on Walker Street in Gurley, which is about 16 miles NE of Huntsville.
-Walker Street runs parallel to Highway 72 East, so you turn off the highway on Gurley Pike or First Street which will intersect with Walker Street.
-The park is behind the Piggly Wiggly located on the highway, and close to the Library and City Hall on Walker Street.
+Charles Stone Park on Walker Street in Gurley, which is about 16 miles NE of Huntsville.
+Walker Street runs parallel to Highway 72 East.
+The park is next to City Hall.

 Who: Town of Gurley